Standards of Academic Progress (SAP) for Financial Aid Recipients

 - Total hours attempted: Students are expected to earn a degree or certificate within a specified number of attempted hours and are only eligible for financial aid during this time.
 The number of attempted hours cannot exceed more than 150 percent of the published length of the educational program.

-All students receiving any type of federal financial aid must meet the Standards of Academic Progress (SOP) for Financial Aid Recipients.
+All students receiving any type of federal financial aid must meet the Standards of Academic Progress (SAP) for Financial Aid Recipients.
 The requirements for these standards are set by federal regulations.
 Students must meet all three criteria for ongoing eligibility for federal aid.

-- A student must maintain a minimum 2.0 cumulative grade point average (GPA).
+- A student must maintain a minimum 2.0 cumulative grade point average (GPA);

-- A student must successfully complete at least 67 percent Student Completion Rate (pace) of all Seminole State courses taken (including transfer courses accepted by Seminole State).
+- A student must successfully complete at least 67 percent (student completion rate - pace) of all Seminole State courses taken (including transfer courses accepted by Seminole State);

 - A student must complete his/her degree within the 150 percent time frame (example: an associate degree requiring 60 credit hours must be completed within 90 credit hours).